sebastianrjay/StoreLocator/README.md

 fetches and saves the latitude and longitude of each address on creation, when imported from `lib/assets/store-locations.csv` via `rake stores:import`.)

+**Assumptions** This codebase assumes that addresses are unique across stores, as they are in the CSV.
+Normally I would denormalize addresses into a separate table, and store an `address_id` field on any model with an address in case an address is shared by multiple models.

 # Integration Tests

 Run `bundle exec rspec spec/features` to run the integration tests.
 Note that they can only pass once the "Local Setup" steps above are complete.

+**NOTE:** If you see an error like this when running the integration tests after seeding the database with `rake stores:import`:

+`app/services/store_finder.rb:46:in `get_lat_lng': undefined method `data' for nil:NilClass (NoMethodError)`

+then wait awhile until the Google Maps API query limit is no longer exceeded.

+Certain queries seem to have been cached, and do not trigger the error.